danielsaidi/MockingKit/README.md

 mock.registerResult(for: mock.functionWithStringResult) { arg1, _ in  return arg1 }
 ```

-You don't have to do this for void functions or functions that return an optional value.
+You don't have to register a return value for void functions or functions that return an optional value, but you should do so whenever you want to affect your tests.

 ## Asserting mock executions

-To check that a mock receives the expected function calls in a test suite, you can check the `executions(for:)` function to get information about how many times a functions received a call, with which input arguments and the returned result:
+To verify that a mock receives the expected function calls, you can use `executions(for:)` to get information on how many times a function did receive a call, with which input arguments and what result it returned:

 ```swift
 _ = mock.functionWithIntResult(arg1: "abc", arg2: 123)